lmmonline/parity_code/readme.rst

 Now save and try git diff before committing.

-Add some more text for the pupose of examining the results of the git checkout command
+Add some more text for the pupose of examining the results of the git checkout command The line of text is gone --> git revert worked correctly.